iamcosta/react-custom-local-storage-hook/README.md

 /* any other key previously provided will return null because all of your app's localStorage has been cleared, so be careful */
 ```
+>**Note**: Although the <i>clearStorage</i> function clears the entire LocalStorage, it only returns the state (null value) of the given key, since one object of useLocalStorage does not change the state managed by the other.
+If your component uses more than one LocalStorage key, you will only get feedback on removing the content from the object that called the <i>clearStorage</i> function.
 ## Take a look

 Clone this repository: